mbehr1/adlt/README.md

 - DLT version 1 files
 - DLT serial header files
 - CAN "ASC" files with extension .asc
+- Vector "binlog" files with extension .blf
 - Android Logcat files with extension .txt
 - Generic log files with extension .log and format per line like "[2024-03-09 23:01:31.627] [INF] [apid] text..."
 (INF is the log level).

-Take care to not use `.txt`/`.asc`/`.log` extension for DLT file.
-Files with those extensions will be parsed as CAN/Android Logcat files.
+Take care to not use `.txt`/`.asc`/`.blf`/`.log` extension for DLT file.
+Files with those extensions will be parsed as CAN/binlog/Android Logcat files.

 ## Usage examples